zhengyjo/pa-ims/README.md

         Though PStore is much quicker, but it is not readable.
 So I pick YAML instead.
         3. Add a search function to make the system more user friendly According to the problem prompt, the info function is to retrieve the information of a song by track number and an artist by id.
 However, the user does not necessarily know the corresponding track number or id.
 So I add a function called search to enable user to search the track or artist by name.
+        4. When coding for the add track method, since names of songs can contain the word "by", I used '/' as delimiter instead.

 ## Command introduction:
         Help - display a simple help screen.
 This is a text message, multi line, that explains the available commands.
 Sort of like this list.